Bloggers tend to focus on writing and pay less attention to images.

 As for editing tools, both Windows and Mac have pre-installed image editors.
 So, if you just want to resize the image, they will do the job.

-Photoshop may be ideal, but for most people, the cost is too steep and you don’t need that many advanced features it offers.
+If you are more into retouching, Photoshop may be ideal, but for most people, the cost is too steep and you don’t need that many advanced features it offers.
 I think Photoshop Element is a good alternative and affordable.